varun04reddy/RRSeniorAssasin/README.md

 # Phoenix Senior Assasin

-Couple of python scripts that made organizing the Class of 2022's senior assasin much easiser.
+Couple of python scripts that made organizing the Class of 2022's senior assasin much easier.

 Purpose of the scripts
 - Automatically matches random targets to the players stil alive in the game